marselmustafin/serpapi-parsing-challenge/README.md

 # SERP API Code Challenge

-This document provides a solution to the SERP API Code Challenge.
+This project provides a solution to the SERP API Code Challenge.
 The original challenge description can be found [here](https://github.com/marselmustafin/serpapi-parsing-challenge/blob/master/CHALLENGE.md).

 ## Solution Overview